FinalsClub/karmaworld/README.md

 processes in a way that is similar to that of Heroku.
 This allows better consistency with local, staging, and production deployments.

+To run web-only, but no celery or beat, run `foreman start web` to specify strictly the web worker.

 Press ctrl-C to kill foreman.
 Foreman will run Django's runserver command.
 If you wish to have more control over how this is done, you can do `foreman run python manage.py runserver <options>`.
 For running any other